 National organisations that offer support

-A confidential out of office hours telephone line for people experiencing low mood, anxiety or depression.
+A confidential out of office hours telephone line for people over 16 experiencing low mood, anxiety or depression.

 Phone: 0800 83 85 87